 What We Do

-Founded with a vision to secure computing for the digitally-transformed enterprise, we have developed products that enable applications to run in enclaves, creating virtual network perimeters in today’s complex hybrid computing environments.
+Founded with a vision to secure enterprise digital applications, we have developed products that enable applications to run in enclaves, creating virtual network perimeters in today’s complex hybrid computing environments.
 Our patented enclaves enable unified security orchestration for next-generation hybrid cloud datacenters.

 An enclave is a virtual network perimeter that wraps around authenticated endpoint machines, instantly isolating them from other endpoints, even those that share the same physical network.